 Let the color of the ratanjot steep in the ghee for a few minute.
 Discard ratanjot and pour the ghee in the ready curry.

 How to make Rogan Josh spice mix?

-To make Rogan Josh spice mix, ¼ tsp hing, 2 tbsp Kashmiri red chilli powder, 3 tsp fennel powder, 1 tsp ginger powder and 1 tbsp coriander powder and mix well.
+To make Rogan Josh spice mix, ¼ teaspoon hing, 2 tablespoon Kashmiri red chilli powder, 3 teaspoon fennel powder, 1 teaspoon ginger powder and 1 tablespoon coriander powder and mix well.